Illine/geomagnetic/README.md

 docker-compose -f docker-compose.yaml -f docker-compose-native.yaml up -d
 ```

-If you use Mac then you can handle yourself :)

 **Images will be created and run**:
 * _postgres:9.5-alpine as geomagnetic-database, a port 5432_
 * _weather/config-service:native as config-service, a port 8888_